Candy canes are just sugar, right?

 There are 2 things to point out there.

-- Plain white “sugar” in the U.S. at least is often run through bone char (about half of it).
+- Plain white “sugar”, in the U.S. at least, is often run through bone char (about half of it).
 There’s no way of knowing this, so it’s a personal decision.
-Most vegans are okay with consuming sugar like this, it’s just extremely difficult to avoid.
+Some vegans are okay with consuming sugar like this, as it’s just extremely difficult to avoid.
+To the rest of us, this type of white sugar isn’t vegan.

 - Many artificial food colorings (like red 40) come from coal, but are tested on animals.
 This testing consists of cruel tests like rubbing it in animals’ eyes.
 Worst of all, the mice or rats (in most cases) are killed at the end.
-No ethical vegan is okay with animal testing that I know of.
+So while I think artificial colors are technically vegan, many vegans don’t consume them.

-In summary, the next time you see one of those candy canes around the office or a party during the holidays, it makes sense to decline it if you’re an ethical vegan.
+The next time you see one of those candy canes around the office or a party during the holidays, it makes sense to decline it, even if you’re okay with the artificial colors.